Play around with the Chaos game in 3D!

 Customize the "next point" code

-Write your own code to calculate where the next point should be, by setting the nextPoint variable. nextPoint must be an array of three numbers [100, 200, 300] or a matrix [[100, 200, 300]].
+Write your own code to calculate where the next point should be, by setting the nextPoint variable to vector, ex. nextPoint = [100, 200, 300].
 The default code simply picks one of the targets at random and moves the current point halfway there, but you can change that using functions, operators, and whatever else you can find in MathJS.
 You can use the coordinates of the current point, currentPoint, and the coordinates of each target, targetPoints.
 Both are matrices.

 Show examples